borntofrappe/the-nature-of-code/README.md

 _Please note:_

 - in the demo the normal function is used to generate an assortment of numbers with mean `0` and standard deviation `1`.
-These values are then used to draw a line, describing the associated bell curve, and move the `Mover` entity.
-Given the bell curve, however, the entity barely moves from the origin
+These values are then used to draw a line, describing the associated bell curve, and move the `Mover` entity

 - `e` is initialized at the top of the script to describe the [_Euler's number_](<https://en.wikipedia.org/wiki/E_(mathematical_constant)>), and is approximated to `2.71828`